'American Idol' returns with feuds, fame, fortune

 "I definitely don't think a rapper should be in this competition ...
 When I got involved in the competition, I specifically said, I hope they didn't try to do that because I was on the show, because I think America loves that it's an honest singing competition," Minaj said.

 "American Idol" kicks off on Wednesday on Fox with a two-hour premiere, followed by a one-hour show on Thursday.
-Fox is a unit of News Corp (NWSA.O).
-(Reporting By Jill Serjeant; Editing by Stacey Joyce)
+Fox is a unit of News Corp.